 With the benefits in mind, it’s also important to consider these major differences between U.S. and Canadian mortgages:

-While it takes only a few days to secure a mortgage in Canada, in the U.S., loan processing takes around 60 days and begins when you have a sales contract and a completed mortgage application with all of the requested documentation provided.
+While it takes only a few days to secure a mortgage in Canada, in the U.S., loan processing typically takes around 45 days and begins when you have a sales contract and a completed mortgage application with all of the requested documentation provided.

 When you are shopping for a home, your real estate agent or the seller may request a pre-qualification letter.
 Pre-qualifying for a mortgage is a relatively quick process depending on your personal situation and helps you learn how much you can borrow and what your monthly payments might look like.
 When you pre-qualify, be sure to discuss with your lender your timeline for completing your purchase.

 Typically, the mortgage application and approval process will include:

 - Accessing your Canadian and/or U.S. credit history

 - Gathering income and asset documents that you, as a buyer, provide